Stoicism and CBT: Is Therapy a Philosophical Pursuit?

 Stoics believed that the mind functions as an intermediary between our impressions (perceptions) and actions.
 A wise mind, they said, can successfully differentiate between accurate and faulty impressions through the use of logic.
 True impressions are based in observable laws of nature, and are to be assimilated into one’s worldview and acted upon.
 False impressions have no natural basis, and lead to destructive and painful emotions.

-Therefore, logic is rooted in natural law, and negative emotions occur when we hold false or illogical beliefs about natural law.
+Therefore, logic is rooted in natural law.
+We are likely to experience preventable negative emotions when we hold false or illogical beliefs about natural law.
 These could be beliefs about the physical world, or human nature.
 Instead of trying to change nature — an impossibility — a Stoic would realign his or her thoughts to more accurately reflect nature.
 In finding this harmony, the Stoic would reduce suffering.

 Acceptance

-Stoics believed all of nature is to be accepted, even its more tragic elements — death, loss, pain, misfortune, etc. These things occur naturally, so they are a part of natural law.
+Stoics believed we should accept nature in its entirety — even its more tragic elements like death, loss, pain, and misfortune These things occur naturally, so they are a part of natural law.
 To live a well-adjusted life, we must accept our strengths and limitations, as well as the beauties and horrors of the world.

 Stoics were skeptical of overly optimistic or pessimistic judgments.
 After all, nature isn’t all good, or all bad — we are recipients of good and bad fortune.
 Stoics sought to live mindfully and non-judgmentally, accepting life as it comes without forming rigid expectations about the future.